 Presented in this document state machines do not cover all functions of a GIST node.
-Functionality of message forwarding, ROA processing, transmission of NSLP data without MRS establishment and providing of the received messages to the appropriate MRS, we refer as "Lower level pre-processing" step.
-The interaction of this step with the presented here state machines is defined as follows:
+Functionality of message forwarding, transmission of NSLP data without MRS establishment and providing of the received messages to the appropriate MRS, we refer as "Lower level pre-processing" step.
 Pre-processing provides to the appropriate MRS FSM only the messages which are matched against waiting Query/Response cookies, or established MRS MRI+NSLPID+SID primary key.
 This is presented by "rx\\" events in the state machines.